 Instead, they donned war bonnets and rushed to help the Indians do as much damage as they could on the way out.
-The most egregious example being the repeal of “Don’t Ask, Don’t Tell,” the policy that kept homosexuals serving in the military, doing so, quietly.
-It was pure, bold-faced, hard-Left agenda.
+The most egregious example being the repeal of “Don’t Ask, Don’t Tell”, the policy that kept homosexuals serving in the military, doing so, quietly.
+It was pure, bold-faced, radical-Left agenda.
 No one in the military was saying, “Gee, you know what would make us that much better at what we do…?”
-The Republican establishment made it happen.
+And the Republican establishment made it happen.

 As the 2011 fiscal year came to a close, the Republican House created a firestorm by seeking to use the annual National Defense Authorization Act as an opportunity to make the “War on Terror” a permanent institution.
-The 2012 NDAA took the temporary war-fighting powers granted to the Executive via the Authorization for the Use of Military Force (AUMF) and ensconced them, such as the indefinite detention of terror suspects without trial.
+The 2012 NDAA took the temporary war-fighting powers granted to the Executive via the Authorization for the Use of Military Force (AUMF) and made them permanent such as the indefinite detention of terror suspects without trial.